jeregrande/151yellow/README.md

 Known Issues:
 -->Signup does not account for blank fields
 -->Make reservations does not account for blank dates
--->Making a reservation in room 10 saves as room 9
+-->Sometime a reservation room will be -1 (EX: Making a reservation in room 10 saves as room 9)